—This article appeared first on Medium.—

 Expected number of users in an immediate amount of time

 If you have an unproven idea and want to make a ride sharing app, and want to build something serves 20 users daily, a junior app developer with some experience in Firebase will suffice.
-But say you’re the President of the Taxi Association wants to build one to serves 2000 users daily, with real time locations of all your taxi drivers reaching all your online users, you would need a senior app developer, a few senior backend developers with experience in scaling a real time app.
+But say you’re the President of the Taxi Association wants to build one to serves 2000 users daily, with real time locations of all your taxi drivers reaching all your online users, you would need a senior app developer, a few senior backend developers with experience in scaling a real time app.+Sure?

 Privacy, Security and Integrity requirements for Data